Afthab29/Delhivery-Logistics-Performance-Dashboard/README.md

-# 📦 Project_1 -  Delhivery Logistics Performance Dashboard
+# 📦 Project -  Delhivery Logistics Performance Dashboard

 This repository contains a Power BI report that presents a comprehensive analysis of delivery and logistics data.
 The goal is to provide actionable insights into key delivery metrics, identify operational bottlenecks, and support data-driven decision-making in logistics and supply chain management.